paulhamsh/USB-Looper/README.md

 This build uses an Adafruit Proto Bonnet to do the wiring for the switches, rotary controller and OLED.

-** Currently the rotary controller and footswitch 0 don't do anything **
+**Currently the rotary controller and footswitch STOP don't do anything**

 # Instructions